 Does BlitzIt offer a lifetime deal?

-Yes, and that’s actually one of its strongest points.
+Yes, and that’s actually one of the strongest points.
 BlitzIt regularly offers a lifetime license – you pay once and have access forever.
 That’s especially interesting if you’re tired of monthly subscriptions.
 Keep an eye on their website or platforms like AppSumo for these deals.

 Does BlitzIt work on mobile devices?